 If you negotiate when making an offer to have the seller pay your closing costs, this means you could get into your first real estate deal for extremely little money.
 For example, you could buy a $150k property for only $5,250 down or a $300K property for only $10,500 down.

 FHA loans get issued by approved lenders (here’s a list of them) and insured by the FHA.
 The purpose of them is to support low-to-moderate income borrowers, since they require small down payments and typically have lower credit score requirements than conventional loans.

 Additionally, family members are often willing to help you with your first deal, by lending you the down payment.

 Of course, if you’re partnered or married, the costs of buying real estate also get cut in half, since you can both contribute.

 Renting Out Your First Real Estate Deal

-While lender typically requires you to live in properties bought with low down payments (i.e., use then as a primary residence), you are allowed to have other people live in the house and rent from you as long as you live in the property too.
+While lenders typically require you to live in properties bought with low down payments (i.e., use them as a primary residence), you are allowed to have other people live in the house and rent from you as long as you live in the property too.

 For this reason, a great way to get started in real estate it to buy a property with a small down payment and have friends, colleague, or strangers rent out the extra bedrooms from you.
 Since you can list your bedrooms for rent for free on Craigslist, Zillow, and other sites on the internet, if it’s priced right, you’ll quickly find people who are ready to move in.